amanda49/amanda49.github.io/Project4_bamap/Project_4.md

 ![shipwrecks_obstructions](https://user-images.githubusercontent.com/42807705/50248793-329d3d00-03aa-11e9-87e5-524c457f2ed0.jpg)

+This is a .gif that is broken up by five different time frames to illustrate when shipwrecks and obstructions were found throughout the Hawaiian Islands.
+The shipwrecks are in red and the obstructions are in light blue.
+The obstructions start in the 1924 and end in 2009, while the shipwrecks start in 1924 and end in 2017.
+Both the shipwrecks and obstructions end in the same year, so the next set of years can start and end in the same year.

 ![ezgif com-gif-maker 1](https://user-images.githubusercontent.com/42807705/50249346-c15e8980-03ab-11e9-9ea7-2fea51437a67.gif)

 ## Coral reefs

-Had to change all of my excel files into .txt files to import them.
-Had go into layer > Delimited Text and then upload the .txt files.
-Had to check off the custom delimiters and point coordinates. the x field was Longitude and the y field was Latitude.
+Once I downloaded all the files I had to change all of my excel files into .txt files to import them.
+Did this by going into layer > Delimited Text and then upload the .txt files.
+Then had to check off the custom delimiters and point coordinates.
+The x field was Longitude and the y field was Latitude.
 The projection was EPSG: 4326 - WGS 84.
-This was to get all of my coral reef points onto the map.
+This had to be done in order to get all of the coral reef points onto the map.
 Then I had to extract by clip extent the reefs, so they would only show up around the islands.
-I changed the reef locations depth into feet instead of meters.
+Then I decided to change the reef locations depth into feet instead of meters.

-I brought in a nautical map and overlaid it with the raster image.
-I used transparency and put the transparency to 30%, that way you can see the color of the water and land a little bit better.
+I had to bring in the shapefiles for the reef locations, monitoring sites, marine protected areas, coral bleaching, and coral diseases [ReefBase](http://www.reefbase.org/gis_maps/datasets.aspx), then used the extract by clip extent tool to clip them out, so the points would only show up around the islands.
+I brought in a nautical map [NOAA](http://www.charts.noaa.gov/InteractiveCatalog/nrnc.shtml) and overlaid it with the raster image.
+I used transparency and put the transparency at 30%, that way you can see the color of the water and land a little bit better.
 I did this to make a heatmap of all of the coral reef locations, healthy coral reef locations, and unhealthy coral reef locations.
-For my heatmap I used a radius of 7,000 and had rows of 500 and columns 807 and I used the blending mode burn to with the color ramp reds to indicate where the majority of reefs are located at.
+For my heatmap I used a radius of 7,000 and had rows of 500 and columns 807 and used the blending mode burn with the color ramp reds to indicate where the majority of reefs are located at.

-I used the merge vector layer tool to merge the layers of the healthy and the unhealthy coral reefs together.
-That way it can be easier to find and locate them.
+I used the merge vector layer tool to merge the layers of all of the different healthy and the unhealthy coral reefs together.
+That way it can be easier to find and locate them on a map.
 Once I merge the vector layers together to get the unhealthy and healthy coral reefs, I then merge those two vector layers together to get all of the coral reef locations for the Hawaiian Islands.

 This is a heatmap of all the coral reefs around the Hawaiian Islands.